The 20 Best Movement Disorders Doctors Near Me

 Offers Telehealth

-William Ondo is a Neurologist in Houston, Texas.
+William Ondo is a Neurologist practicing medicine in Houston, Texas.
 Dr. Ondo is rated as an Elite provider by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Restless Legs Syndrome, Essential Tremor, Movement Disorders, Thalamotomy, and Deep Brain Stimulation.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Restless Legs Syndrome, Essential Tremor, Movement Disorders, Thalamotomy, and Deep Brain Stimulation.

 Elite in Movement Disorders